ericcao119/PokemonAPI/README.md

 # Pokemon API

 A webscraping project to provide a simple API for Pokemon information.

 ## Motivation

 This project is meant to be a quick project to experiment with using MongoDB, Sanic, and Celery for SpimArena later.
 I might also return to this later to create some code generation to see how difficult it would be to make it easier to develop applications in Rust for pokemon.

+## Completed features

+Scraping all pokemon + variants
+Scraping all evolution chains

 ## Mandatory Features

+Support for multiple database types
 Resource Manager to keep track of files and ownership LRU caching to handle evictions

 Create API endpoint with flask or sanic

-Complete list of pokemon names only no variants Complete list of items (with descriptions and multiple ones per game) Complete list of TMs
+Complete list of items (with descriptions and multiple ones per game) Complete list of TMs